5 Ways to Build Better Relationships on Facebook

 When you hear someone call you by your name, it feels good, right?
 This is applicable offline for sure but often overlooked in social media.
-When you are responding to comments or even leaving one do what you can to include the other person’s first name.
+So when responding to comments or even leaving one, do what you can to include the other person’s first name.

-What this tells Leonard is that you took the time to include a personal touch.
-This may seem trivial to you but I assure you this little extra effort goes a long way.
+This tells Leonard that you took the time to include a personal touch.
+This may seem trivial to you, but I assure you this little extra effort goes a long way.